-The White Mountains are New Hampshire’s outdoor playground offering an abundance of year-round activities.
+The Western White Mountains are New Hampshire’s outdoor playground offering an abundance of year-round activities.
 From world-class skiing to brag-worthy hikes to unique dining, the area has something for everyone to enjoy.
-Our particular region, known as the Western White Mountains, is perfectly located to enjoy the best of New Hampshire’s White Mountains and even the Lakes Region.
 Make our home your basecamp for experiencing it all!

 The Greater Lincoln/Woodstock is a great home base for exploring the White Mountains for multiple reasons, but perhaps the most important is its location to I-93.
 The drive up to the Western White Mountains is an easy two-hour ride north from Boston (depending on traffic).
 We are also fortunate that our area is home to an abundance of accommodations ranging from campgrounds to hotels to condos and more.
 Check out our list of lodging options on our Stay Page and base yourself in the Western White Mountains where all of our favorite places to visit are just a short drive away!